Jenkins

 You can configure orca such that it will update the description of a running Jenkins build and generate a suitable backlink.

-Add the following to your orca configuration:
+Add the following to your orca-local.yml file the following:

 spinnaker: